List of Famous Geometric Art Pieces and Their Origin Stories

 Geometric Art Today

-Today the artworks created in the style of geometric shapes painting can be described as artworks of a non-representative nature that use straight and curved lines and color to form shapes, patterns, and designs with complex mathematical features and relationships.
+Today, artworks created in the geometric shapes painting style can be described as artworks of a non-representative nature that use straight and curved lines and color to form shapes, patterns, and designs with complex mathematical features and relationships.

-A geometric artwork is a shapes painting designed and created with lines, circles, squares, and rectangles mostly in primary colors.
-Geometric art lacks verbal messages, and therefore the message of the creator of the artwork is based on his subjectivity.
+Geometric artwork is a shape painting designed and created with lines, circles, squares, and rectangles, mostly in primary colors.
+Geometric art lacks verbal messages, and therefore, the message of the creator of the artwork is based on his subjectivity.

 Modern geometric art design comes in various types, sizes, and shapes.